 There are certain moments in life that pull us out of the world of the ordinary and whisk us into the extraordinary.
 We arrive, as it were, at a deeper level of insight and experience.
 These moments are transcendent and, although conveyed through the material world, have nothing to do with our actions.
 That is, we don’t conjure them up on our own.
 Rather, they come at the most unexpected times in the most unexpected places and through the most unexpected people.
 I can recall at least two experiences of leaping from the ordinary into the extraordinary in my life.

-At one point, after listening at the upstairs door for her parents, the hostess decided it was safe enough to lower the lights and put a slow record on.
-As soon as she made the announcement, I decided to ask the redhead across the room to dance with me.
+At one point, after listening at the upstairs door for her parents, the hostess, Judy, decided it was safe enough to lower the lights and put a slow record on.
+As soon as she announced it, I decided to ask the redhead across the room to dance with me.
 Her name was Diane.

 Image credits: feature by Sahand Hoseini; red hair by Peter Bucks; tree by Jose Martinez.
 All on Unsplash.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”
 This post is dedicated to Diane and the Class of 1968.